jarrettmeyer/TypeScript_and_AngularJS/README.md

 root.
 From there, you  should be able to navigate to [http://localhost:8080](http://localhost:8080) to see the application run.

 If you make changes to the code, you will need to run `grunt build:dev` to transpile the TypeScript to JavaScript and concatenate the results into a single `app.js` file.
+Then [re]run the app to see the results of your change(s).

 ## Running Tests